 In this case, diversity needs to be decreased to increase the generalization performance of the ensemble, with the basic idea of keeping the ensemble classifying the corresponding instance correctly.
 In summary, increasing diversity will reduce the advantage of the individuals that classify the instance correctly, which should be avoided. \item When $\diver(f_{ens},\mathbf{x}^*)$ is located in the negative axis, the ensemble classifies the instance incorrectly.
-Similar results could be analogized. \end{enumerate} Based on these analyses, the relationship between the proposed diversity and generalization error varies when diversity lays in different ranges.
+Similar results could be analogized. \end{enumerate} Based on these analyses, the relationship between the proposed diversity and generalization error varies when diversity falls in different ranges.
 Generally speaking, there are two specific ranges that need to be paid attention to particularly, i.e., $(-q_5,-q_6)$ and $(-q_6,-q_1)\,,$ according to Table~\ref{monotone_intervals}.
 In these two ranges, more diversity would lead to better generalization, which is why it is necessary to increase $\diver(f_{ens},\mathbf{x}^*)$ to get a more effective ensemble classifier.
-However, in other ranges, more diversity will not lead to better generalization, so the ensemble could remain the same to continue the learning process.
+However, in other ranges, it is not worth increasing diversity, and the ensemble could remain the same to continue the learning process.